 - Apparently, GBP withdrawals take 24 hours to process too.

 - GBP withdrawal fees are 2.45%.

-HOWEVER… when I re-checked their bitcoin (BTC) rates, they were competitive.
+Their Bitcoin (BTC) rates were competitive though.
 Including their 0.5% trading fee, it was about 1% above the real BTC to GBP exchange rate.

-This makes London Block Exchange (LBX) an excellent way to buy bitcoin (BTC) (+10 other cryptocurrencies) in the UK.
+This makes London Block Exchange (LBX) an excellent way to buy Bitcoin (BTC) (+12 other cryptocurrencies) in the UK.

 But because of their GBP withdrawal fees, London Block Exchange (LBX) is a terrible way to sell Bitcoin (BTC) in the UK.
 There are numerous alternatives which are cheaper and more convenient.